 This page covers the introduction to infinite series and contains some basic information to get you started.

 NOTE: This is NOT the best way to learn Infinite Series and ace your exam.
 However, if you are pressed for time, this video will give you plenty of practice.
-We recommend that you try each of the problems before watching him work them.
-(And, yes, this video is over 6 hours long!)

 To get started, let's watch some videos.
 Because of the complexity of this topic, it is best to watch all of these introduction videos.
 There is some repetition but the information comes with different viewpoints and it will help you to assimiliate the information if you watch all of them.